Skip to Content

 Beginners Tip 5 – I wear leather waterproof walking boots (I recommend Scarpa), good hiking socks, and waterproof or windproof trousers.
 On top, I wear multiple base layers and a in dry weather hydro down jacket.
 Because the weather can change so quickly I also always carry a hard shell waterproof jacket.
 I love my fleece lined hat and I always keep climbing gloves handy for any scrambly bits.

 Beginners Tip 6 – never climb without safety gear – always carry an Ordnance Survey Map, compass (learn how to use it), waterproof map bag, head torch, bivvy bag, and lighter or matches.
 We also carry a first aid kit, and a whistle.
-I use the OS and Viewranger Apps and carry an extra battery pack charger.
+I use the OS app and carry an extra battery pack charger.
 Don’t forget water, food, and sweets for a sugar boost – you might need them on the way down.

-8 & 9 – Driesh and Mayar, Cairngorms
+Driesh and Mayar, Cairngorms

 This pair of slightly unremarkable Munros sit above the rather remarkable glacial bowl that is Corrie Fee, making for a memorable day out.
 As a beginner, Mayar and driesh are a great introduction to the Cairngorm Plateau.
 Whilst the Munros tops themselves might be a little dull, the views of the plateau are utterly desolate and wide-ranging.
 You can really feel just how inhabited parts of Scotland really are.